callnovo-cc/blog/_posts/2026-09-15-fintech-customer-support-outsourcing-payments-fraud-escalations.md

 [Vince Lupe](https://www.linkedin.com/in/vince-lupe/) is Marketing Specialist at Callnovo Contact Center.

-## Disclosure

-This article provides operational guidance, not legal advice.
-Applicability should be reviewed with qualified counsel, compliance, sponsor banks, acquirers, networks, and other accountable parties.

 ## References

 [Board of Governors of the Federal Reserve System.
 (2025).
 Economic well-being of U.S. households in 2024: Banking and credit.](https://www.federalreserve.gov/publications/2025-economic-well-being-of-us-households-in-2024-banking-and-credit.htm)